-Each application must include a curation agreement signed by an authorized official of the proposed curatorial facility, detailing the facility's willingness to accept collections, records, data, photographs, and other documents generated during the proposed term of the permit, and to assume permanent curatorial responsibility and accountability for such materials on behalf of the United States (U.S.) Government.
+Each curation agreement must be signed by an authorized official of the proposed curatorial facility, detailing the facility's willingness to accept collections, records, data, photographs, and other documents generated during the proposed term of the permit, and to assume permanent curatorial responsibility and accountability for such materials on behalf of the United States (U.S.) Government.
 The U.S. Government owns all collections and associated records.
-The cultural resource use permittee is required to notify the curatorial facility of the term of the permit.
+The permit holder is required to notify the curatorial facility of the term of the permit.
 The curation agreement must include the expiration date for the permit.